-WHO SHOULD UNDERGO MEDIASTINAL LN DISSECTION?
 In patients considered for PM, thoracic surgeons will often perform mediastinal LN dissection in the presence of suspicious LNs found on radiographic imaging.
-Despite diagnostic quality of CT chest and PET, LN metastases can be missed.
-Seebacher and colleagues [42] reported 209 patients who were routinely evaluated with CT and PET before pulmonary resection and underwent regional lymphadenectomy (n = 158) or LN sampling (n = 112) during PM for varying histologies.
-The authors observed unexpected intrathoracic LN metastases in 17% of patients, particularly with breast and renal cell pathology.
+Despite diagnostic quality CT chest and PET, LN metastases can be missed.
+Seebacher et al. reported on 209 patients routinely evaluated with CT and PET prior to pulmonary resection and underwent regional lymphadenectomy (n=158) or LN sampling (n=112) during PM for varying histologies.
+[42] The authors observed unexpected intrathoracic LN metastases in 17% of patients, particularly with breast and renal cell pathology.
 In view of the prognostic significance of unexpected LN involvement, the authors recommended routine LN dissection for all patients undergoing PM.